 Man City crush Liverpool 3-0 to cut gap with Premier League leaders Arsenal

-Erling Haaland, Nico Gonzalez and Jeremy Doku score to seal a win that could prove pivotal in the title race.
+Erling Haaland, Nico Gonzalez and Jeremy Doku score to seal a win that could prove pivotal in English football’s title race.

 Manchester City celebrated Pep Guardiola’s 1,000th game in management with a statement 3-0 win over Liverpool to close to within four points of Premier League leaders Arsenal.